paoloromagnoli/perl-script/README.md

-# Shell script to get the full system information
+# Perl script to play around
-Run the script using:    ./system_info.sh
+Run the script using:    perl check.pl